Henry Slesar: Career

 In 1955, he published his first short story, "The Brat" (Imaginative Tales, September, 1955).
-While working as a copywriter, he published hundreds of short stories—over forty in 1957 alone—including detective fiction, science fiction, criminal stories, mysteries, and thrillers in such publications as Playboy, Imaginative Tales, and Alfred Hitchcock's Mystery Magazine; he was writing, on average, a story per week.
+While working as a copywriter, he published hundreds of short stories—over forty in 1957 alone—including detective fiction, science fiction, criminal stories, mysteries, and thrillers in such publications as Playboy, Imaginative Tales, and Alfred Hitchcock's Mystery Magazine; he was writing, on average, one story per week.
 Alfred Hitchcock hired him to write a number of the scenarios for Alfred Hitchcock Presents.
-Two of his stories were adapted for the fifth season (1963-64) of Rod Serling's original Twilight Zone series, though Slesar did not write the teleplays.
+Two of his stories were adapted for the fifth season (1963–64) of Rod Serling's original Twilight Zone series, though Slesar did not write the teleplays.
 Much later, Slesar's short story "Examination Day" was used in the 1980s Twilight Zone revival.

-He wrote a series of stories about a criminal named Ruby Martinson for Alfred Hitchcock's Mystery Magazine—"The First Crime of Ruby Martinson" (September, 1957), "Ruby Martinson, Ex-Con" (June, 1958), "Ruby Martinson, Cat Burglar" (June, 1959), "Ruby Martinson’s Great Fur Robbery" (May, 1962).
-He also penned the screenplay for the 1965 film Two on a Guillotine, which was based on one of his stories.

 His first novel-length work was 20 Million Miles to Earth, a 1957 novelization of the film.
 In 1960, his first novel, The Gray Flannel Shroud (1958), a murder mystery set in an advertising agency, earned the Edgar Allan Poe Award.

+Perhaps his most often-recurring character was the wannabe criminal Ruby Martinson, who starred in fourteen Hitchcock's stories between 1957 and 1968.
+These comedic jaunts, in which Martinson and the narrator—his weak-willed, chronically unemployed cousin Joey—would inevitably attempt an overambitious crime and never successfully profit, were especially popular in Germany and Japan, inspiring respectively the television series Parole Chicago and the film Kaitō Ruby.

+Domestically, Slesar also adapted one of his Amazing Science Fiction stories, "Legacy of Terror," for the screenplay of the 1965 film Two on a Guillotine.